-Hi there.
-And welcome to Muse Essential Training.
-My name is Justin Seeley and I'm a staff author here at www.lynda.com.
+(soft jingle) - [Voiceover] Hi there, and welcome to Muse Essential Training.
+My name is Justin Seeley, and I'm a staff author here at Lynda.com.
 If you're a designer interested in creating websites, but not sure where to start, you've come to the right place.
 Adobe Muse is an application that lets you create fully functioning websites without ever writing a single line of code.
 In this course, I'll walk you through everything Muse has to offer.
-We'll start off by planning our website and creating a site map using the planning environment inside of Adobe Muse.
+We'll start off by planning our website, and creating a site map using the planning environment inside of Adobe Muse.

-We've got quite a bit to cover though.
-So if you are ready, let's jump right in and begin Muse Essential Training.
+We've got quite a bit to cover, though.
+So if you're ready, let's jump right in and begin Muse Essential Training.